 – Considering CPCP AD’s

--Guidelines for the development of a corrosion control programme
+– Appendix 4 – Guidelines for development of a corrosion control programme

--Guidelines for the development of an SB review and mandatory modification programme
+– Appendix 5 – Guidelines for the development of a SB review and mandatory modification programme

 This course is aimed at Competent Authorities, (CA / NAA staff.)
 EU Operators, Part M CAMOs, Quality Managers, CAMs, Airworthiness Review Staff,